 What is HT?

-Hormone therapy (HT) is a treatment for menopause symptoms.
+Hormone therapy (HT) is a treatment for perimenopause and menopause symptoms.
+It can also protect the health of your bones and heart and reduce your risk of diabetes.
 It comes in the form of pills, patches, creams, and gels among others.
-It has been consistently proven to be the most effective treatment for a range of menopause symptoms such as mood changes, hot flashes, painful sex, and bladder symptoms.
+It has been consistently proven to be the most effective treatment for a range of perimenopause and menopause symptoms such as mood changes, hot flashes, painful sex, and bladder symptoms.

 It’s important that you discuss any symptoms with your healthcare provider to be sure of your diagnosis before you consider HT treatment.
-Other medical issues can mimic menopause symptoms.
+Other medical issues can mimic perimenopause and menopause symptoms.

 Likewise, HT may not be suitable for you because of your medical history or you may just prefer not to take it.
 That’s ok, HT isn’t for everyone – there are alternative, non-hormonal medications, and lifestyle change can help too.
 Your healthcare provider will help you make an informed decision.